 The Resource Conservation and Recovery Act ("RCRA") and analogous state laws, impose detailed requirements for the generation, handling, storage, treatment and disposal of nonhazardous and hazardous solid wastes.
-RCRA currently specifically excludes drilling fluids, produced waters and other wastes associated with the development or production of crude oil, natural gas or geothermal energy from regulation as hazardous wastes.
-However, these wastes may be regulated by the EPA or state agencies under RCRA's less stringent nonhazardous solid waste provisions, state laws or other federal laws.
+RCRA currently specifically excludes drilling fluids, produced waters and other wastes associated with oil and natural gas exploration, development, and production from regulation as hazardous wastes under RCRA Subtitle C. However, this exemption does not apply to all wastes generated during oil and gas operations.
+Ordinary industrial wastes, such as paint wastes, waste solvents, and laboratory wastes, may still be regulated as hazardous wastes if they exhibit hazardous characteristics or are listed as hazardous under RCRA.
+Further, these wastes may be regulated by the EPA or state agencies under RCRA's less stringent nonhazardous solid waste provisions, state laws or other federal laws.
 Moreover, it is possible that these particular oil and natural gas development and production wastes now classified as nonhazardous solid wastes could be classified as hazardous wastes in the future.
 For example, in December 2016, the EPA and environmental groups entered into a consent decree to address EPA's alleged failure to timely assess RCRA Subtitle D criteria regulations exempting certain exploration and production related oil and natural gas wastes from regulation as hazardous wastes under RCRA.
 The consent decree required EPA to propose a rulemaking no later than March 15, 2019 for revision of the Subtitle D criteria regulations pertaining to oil and natural gas wastes or to sign a determination that revision of the regulations is not necessary.
 EPA ultimately concluded that revision of the Subtitle D criteria regulations regarding oil and natural gas wastes was not necessary at that time.
 But, should future rulemakings or legal challenges result in a loss of the RCRA hazardous-waste exclusion for drilling fluids, produced waters and related wastes, REPX's costs to manage and dispose of generated wastes could increase, which could have a material adverse effect on REPX's results of operations and financial position.
 In addition, in the course of REPX's operations, REPX generates some amounts of ordinary industrial wastes, such as paint wastes, waste solvents, laboratory wastes and waste compressor oils that may be regulated as hazardous wastes if such wastes are listed as hazardous wastes or have hazardous characteristics.